Fires in California: why so many people have disappeared and is it possible to avoid a repetition of the tragedy

 Myth number 1: Regular deforestation prevents forest fires

-There is an opinion that deforestation, at least selective, can prevent fires.
-But in fact, many forestry specialists say that it is inefficient, because after it, stumps and branches still remain, which can be considered an excellent fuel for fire - because, as a rule, they are drier and more easily ignited than living trees - especially in lack of forest cover.
+There is an opinion that deforestation, at least selectively, can prevent fires.
+But in fact, many forestry experts say that it is ineffective, because it still leaves stumps and branches, which can be considered excellent fuel for fire - after all, they are usually drier and ignite more easily than living trees - especially in lack of forest cover.

 The words of these experts are more than once confirmed by research.
 For example, one of the recent work of scientists has shown that the degree of burnout was higher in those areas where there was a higher level of forest use and concern for the forest.